fiberopticnow/fiberopticnow.github.io/_posts/2015-04-15-digital-design.md

 ## Evaluation

 Students sought out expert appraisals from teachers, graphic design professionals and IT experts from within the International School of Amsterdam and beyond for feedback on their work.
-One expert was so enthused that he tweeted out Victorine's emoticon to his followers on Twitter.
+One expert, the International School of Amsterdam's IT Director, Warren Apel, was so enthused that he tweeted out Victorine's emoticon to his followers on Twitter.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">No Way!
 Students in <a href="https://twitter.com/fiberopticnow">@fiberopticnow</a> Katie&#39;s grade 8 Design class made some AMAZING animated GIFs! <a href="http://t.co/JQjsNox9P1">pic.twitter.com/JQjsNox9P1</a></p>&mdash; Warren Apel (@warrena) <a href="https://twitter.com/warrena/status/581118464640880640">March 26, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>